 The Coronavirus Aid, Relief and Economic Security (CARES) Act from 2020 expanded eligible items you can use your health savings account dollars for to include telehealth and over-the-counter drugs and menstrual care products.
 Make sure your employees know they can take advantage of these new eligible items to help fund upcoming health expenses.

 HSAs are becoming increasingly popular as more companies are offering high-deductible health plans (HDHPs), which can be paired with HSAs, giving employees more options when it comes to their healthcare.
-Employer contributions can be key to encouraging HSA adoption among employees.
-It’s important that employers are providing their employees with up-to-date information about HSAs and how to best use their accounts.
+Employer contributions are often key to encouraging HSA adoption among employees.
+It’s important that employers provide their employees with up-to-date information about HSAs and how to best use their accounts.
 HSAs are one of the best long-term savings options out for three reasons:

 - Ownership: The money stays with the employee regardless of the employer

 - Triple tax advantage¹: Tax-free deposits, earnings and withdrawals